 It is never easy to acknowledge that your child has a serious mental health issue and then to take the difficult step of seeking a diagnosis and treatment.
 In an ideal world, parents seeking care for a child would have the support of family members, other caregivers and their child’s teachers.
 But the reality is that it’s not unusual for parents to be second-guessed and criticized by people close to them.
 In some cases, extended family members or caregivers will even speak inappropriately to the child about their diagnosis or treatment.

-Rachel Busman, PsyD, head of the Anxiety Disorders Center at the Child Mind Institute, works with children who have selective mutism, an anxiety disorder that makes them unable to speak in school and other settings outside the home.
+Rachel Busman, PsyD, a clinical psychologist, works with children who have selective mutism, an anxiety disorder that makes them unable to speak in school and other settings outside the home.
 When all the adults close to the child work together, specialized therapy is very successful in treating it.
 But treatment can be derailed when the child gets mixed messages.
-Dr. Busman hears reports of grandparents who say things like, “She’s just shy.
-She’ll grow out of it.
+Dr. Busman hears reports of grandparents who say things like, “They’re just shy.
+They’ll grow out of it.
 You don’t need that hocus pocus.
-She just needs to buck up.”
+They just need to buck up.”

 The other problem, she adds, is that family members may misinterpret the child’s inability to speak as a form of defiance, and conclude that parents just need to be tougher on their kid.

 The same thing applies to children with other mental health and learning disorders.